hazelhome/vessel-theme/README.md

 - Videos can be displayed separately in Product Stories block

 ### Wall Preview System (for "cuadro" tagged products)
-Two complementary modes for visualizing artwork on walls:
+Three complementary modes for visualizing artwork on walls:

 **Modo Foto:**
 - Upload a photo of your wall